ballard11/Maryland_DS/ReadME.md

 1. AnneArundel.ipynb: Jupyter Notebook used for initial testing and exploration of the data.
 2. Crashes.py: Main Python script that renders the Dash application.
 3. DF_Output_Processed.csv: Processed dataset used in the Dash application.
-4. FeatureEngineering.ipynb: Jupyter Notebook used for data processing
+4. Data_Processing.ipynb: Jupyter Notebook used for data processing
 5. assets/: Contains additional datasets and images used in the application, such as hourly, daily, and monthly crash counts as well as the Maryland logo.

 Data on Maryland Car Crashes from Maryland.